arthur-gonnet/balearic-mhws-study/Code/README.md

 Double-check that the `Data/` folder matches the required structure.
 If the structure is changed, update the paths in `load_save_dataset.py`.

 **> I get errors with specific packages.** <br>
-Run `01_check_packages.ipynb` to check dependencies, to ensure they are installed under a correct version.
+Run `01_check_packages.ipynb` to check dependencies, ensuring they are installed under a correct version.

 **For any other query, please contact the author.**